About the Well Construction Technology Center

 History

-In 1991, the Gas Research Institute (GRI) in Chicago, Illinois and the U.S. Department of Energy (DOE) in Morgantown, West Virginia funded a cooperative project to design and construct a one-of-a-kind, above-ground fracture simulator to measure fluid properties under conditions representative of the downhole environment.
+The Well Construction Technology Center (WCTC) was initiated in 1991, initially under the name of the Fracturing Fluid Characterization Facility (FFCF).
+The project began as a cooperative effort funded by the Gas Research Institute (GRI) and the U.S. Department of Energy (DOE).
+The goal was to design and construct a unique, above-ground fracture simulator to measure fluid properties under conditions representative of the downhole environment.
+The simulator's development involved partnerships with MTS Systems, Halliburton Energy Services, and RE/SPEC, Inc.

 The Facility

-WCTC is an advanced technology research center that incorporates high pressure, high temperature fluid flow applications using both field scale and lab scale equipment for the oil industry.
-It integrates studies into fluid flow applications with respect to coiled tubing, fracturing and drilling operations.
-The facility is an extension of the Mewbourne School of Petroleum and Geological Engineering (MPGE) and functions in conjunction with Sarkeys Energy Center.
+WCTC is an advanced technology research center incorporating high-pressure, high-temperature testing capabilities.
+The facility comprises field and lab-scale equipment, enabling it to perform state-of-the-art research and developmental activities.
+It integrates studies into fluid flow applications for coiled tubing, fracturing, drilling, and production operations.
+The center functions as an extension of the Mewbourne School of Petroleum and Geological Engineering (MPGE) and works in conjunction with the Sarkeys Energy Center.

 Operations